Oregano: benefits, dosage, contraindications

 Antibacterial

-Oregano essential oil and its component, carvacrol, possess significant antibacterial properties against a multitude of organisms, including antibiotic-resistant strains like methicillin-resistant Staphylococcus aureus.
-Phenols such as carvacrol and thymol, present in oregano, accumulate in the bacterial cell membrane, disrupting its structure and function, leading to leaks of potassium and phosphate ions, altering intracellular pH, and depleting ATP, essential for bacterial survival.
-These effects make oregano a widely used remedy against infections.
+Oregano essential oil and its component, carvacrol, have significant antibacterial properties against a wide range of organisms, including antibiotic-resistant strains such as methicillin-resistant Staphylococcus aureus.
+Phenols such as carvacrol and thymol, present in oregano, accumulate in the bacterial cell membrane, disrupting its structure and function, which leads to leakage of potassium and phosphate ions, alters intracellular pH and depletes ATP, essential for bacterial survival.
+These effects make oregano a widely used remedy for combating infections.

 Usages associés